-The first thing that we do when we arrive at a new location to spend the night is park in a way that would allow us to leave quickly.
+When arriving at a new location we recommend parking in a way that would allow you to leave quickly.
 That means parking in reverse or leaving plenty of space in between cars when parallel parking.

-This way if something ever goes down or if we’re asked to leave, we can simply start the car and drive off instead of struggling to get out.
+This way if something ever goes down or if you’re asked to leave, you can simply start the car and drive off instead of struggling to get out.

 While this post covers lots of resources and tips for stealth camping, keep in mind that we spent almost two years living in our van and rarely had any issues.
 Most people that we met were just curious about our journey and wanted to know more about our travels.

 Looking for more van life resources?
 Make sure to check out some of our other popular van life posts below:

 - 10 Best Promaster Van Conversions To Inspire You

 - 10 Things You Should Know Before Living In A Van